Login to Complete an Entry or to Access Judging Panel

 13. Entries should be made on the online entry system as early as possible before midnight on 30th September 2022.
 Books published between 16th November 2022 and 31st December 2022 may be submitted (as described in Rule 6) after 30th September but no later than 1st November 2022 but only where an online entry has already been registered prior to 30th September 2022.
 Books published on or before 15th November must be submitted (as described in Rule 6) by midnight on 30th September 2022.

 PLEASE NOTE the entry cap of 500 entries for the awards.
 If this cap is reached prior to 30th September 2021, entries for the awards will be closed and no further entries will be accepted.

-14. Each entry will go to a team of four readers, and a shortlist of potential winners for each category will be identified from the results of this assessment.
-The shortlists for each category will be announced in February 2022.
-The winner of each category will be announced at the Romantic Novel Awards event to be held in March, 2022 (exact date to be confirmed.).
+14. Each entry will go to a team of three readers, and a shortlist of potential winners for each category will be identified from the results of this assessment.
+The shortlists for each category will be announced in February 2023.
+The winner of each category will be announced at the Romantic Novel Awards event to be held in March 2023 (exact date to be confirmed.).